On the minimum spin period of accreting pulsars: Introduction

 Several arguments have been proposed to explain why the rotation frequencies (and the cut-off frequency) remain below the maximum possible frequency.
-Before listing these ideas below, we note that employing $R=12$~km rather than $10$~km reduces this tension by lowering $\nu_{\max}$ from 1862~Hz to 1371~Hz.
+Before listing these suggestions below, we note that employing $R=12$~km rather than $10$~km reduces this tension by lowering $\nu_{\max}$ from 1862 to 1371~Hz.
 The recent observational constraints \citep{abb+18,mos+18,mil+19} converge to $R \simeq 12$~km, and thus we have used this in scaling equation~\eqref{eq:nu_K} and the following equations in this work.

-The fastest rotating stars are expected to accrete heavily over billions of years, hence, to be massive.
-For massive stars, the innermost stable circular orbit (ISCO) can be greater than the star's radius \citep{luk+18}.
+\citet{li+21} show that the maximum mass accreted by a $1.4\,{\rm M}_{\sun}$ neutron star is about $0.27\,{\rm M}_{\sun}$, while the maximum accreted mass is positively correlated with the initial mass of the neutron star.
+Furthermore, the mass of the observed second-fastest rotating pulsar is $2.35\pm0.17\,{\rm M}_{\sun}$ \citep{rom+22}.
+A similar high mass, namely $1.9\pm0.3\,{\rm M}_{\sun}$, with a radius of $12.4\pm0.4\,\mathrm{km}$ is estimated for the neutron star in the LMXB 4U 1702-429 \citep{Nattilla17}.
+Therefore, we consider the star's mass as $2\,{\rm M}_{\sun}$ in our calculations in this paper.

+In general relativity, there is an innermost stable circular orbit (ISCO) inside which matter cannot rotate on a circular orbit.
+Therefore, when the inner disc reaches the ISCO, the matter cannot follow the magnetic field lines but will plunge onto the neutron star.
+Such a system is not expected to show pulsations.
+For typical neutron stars of $1.4\,{\rm M}_{\sun}$, the ISCO is smaller than the radius of the neutron star and so is not dynamically important for our discussion.
+The fastest rotating stars, however, are expected to be massive as a result of mass accretion over billions of years.
+For massive neutron stars, the ISCO can be greater than the star's radius \citep{luk+18}.
 For instance, the radius of the ISCO for a two-solar mass star rotating at $730\,{\rm Hz}$ (see Fig.~\ref{fig:risco}) is

-\citep{mil+98}.
-When the inner disk reaches ISCO, the matter can not follow the magnetic field lines but will plunge onto the neutron star.
-Such a system is not expected to show pulsations.

-The mass accreted by the star depends on its initial mass.
-For instance, \citet{li+21} show that the maximum mass accreted by a $1.4M_{\odot}$ neutron star is about $0.27M_{\odot}$ while the maximum accreted mass is positively correlated with the initial mass of the neutron star.
-Furthermore, the mass of the observed second-fastest rotating pulsar is $2.35\pm0.17\,M_{\sun}$ \citep{rom+22}.
-Therefore, we consider the star's mass as $2\,M_{\sun}$ in our calculations through the paper.